UPDATED: Driver Killed in Crash at Dakota County Intersection Set for Safety Improvements

 • 280th Street West (County Road 86) and Randolph Boulevard/Emery Avenue (Highway 56) in Randolph and Hampton townships

-Based on traffic volumes, crash history, and observed collision types, the county recommended converting both intersections to roundabouts.
+Based on traffic volumes, crash history, and crash types observed, the county recommended converting both intersections to roundabouts.

 The planned project includes: